⚠️ If you're thinking of an admin user when adding authentications, please read this article first: Adding an admin user when adding Authentications

 The entrypoint URL tells the scanner where it should start all of it's crawling and scanning from.
 Most often this will be the root of your web application.
 Which in our example would be

-/ on the end, which you should include if you want the full application to be scanned.
+/, which you should include if you want the full application to be scanned.

 There are times when you won't want to scan from the root of the application, instead you might want to scan a subset.
 For example, when you have multiple applications running on the same target, but which live at different paths.
 For our example: